Kdyby/Doctrine/docs/en/dao.md

 then the **relations are not saved**!

 This method is strictly for prototyping, or when you know you need to save only one entity, or when you really know what you're doing.
-You should most almost always prefer calling the `EntityManager::flush()`.
+You should almost always prefer calling the `EntityManager::flush()`.

 ### `->safePersist($entity)`